 Public Integrity Survey 2018

 In April 2018 the former Independent Commissioner Against Corruption, the Hon.
-Bruce Lander QC, conducted a survey which sought to better understand state and local government employee’s attitudes and perceptions towards corruption and inappropriate conduct.
+Bruce Lander KC, conducted a survey which sought to better understand state and local government employee’s attitudes and perceptions towards corruption and inappropriate conduct.

 The survey received 12,656 responses from public officers across South Australia.